toptensoftware/VBoxHeadlessTray/readme.markdown

 * Fix to correctly locate VirtualBox when not installed in default location (uses HKLM\Software\Oracle\InstallDir)
 * Fix to not turn on VRDP when launching headless process. (uses VBoxHeadless.exe --vrdp config)

+### Version 4.0

+* Updated to work with VirtualBox 4.0
+* Fixes Resume command not working

 CommandLine Arguments
 ---------------------